philipqnguyen/kiniori/README.md

 prototyping an idea, it is not secure.
 This, the Insecure package has been removed with `meteor remove insecure`.

+## Iron:Router
+We are using iron:router as your router.

 ## Resources
 Quick refreshers: http://practical.meteor.com/